caporaso-lab/developing-with-qiime2/book/intro.md

 The canonical URL for this project is now https://develop.qiime2.org.

-The "old developer documentation", which was previously hosted at `https://dev.qiime2.org` is now deprecated.
+The "old developer documentation", which was previously hosted at `https://dev.qiime2.org`, is now deprecated.
 All content that is still relevant has been ported from that documentation to *Developing with QIIME 2*.
-If you do want to access that archival content, you can find it in the [project's GitHub repository](https://github.com/qiime2/dev-docs).
+If you want to access that archival content, you can find it in the [project's GitHub repository](https://github.com/qiime2/dev-docs).

 The [](plugin-tutorial-intro) chapter is where the focus is for the near future, though all of the [](plugins/intro.md) chapters have useful and up-to-date content in them.
 You'll also find content in [](framework-explanations) and various other chapters throughout, but those are currently less thorough and generally need some updates.